jaimegag/tkg-zone/windows/README.md

 # -a----        9/19/2023  10:20 PM       15011328 csi-proxy.exe
 # -a----        9/20/2023   3:38 PM           1180 csi-proxy.log
 ```

+### 2.6 Test a sample app in the Windows nodes

+Check the [Windows samples doc](/windows/samples/README.md) in this lab and deploy the ASP.NET application.
+Remember to replace the `image` URI with the one from your Harbor registry (relocated earlier).
+E.g: `harbor.h2o-4-14873.h2o.vmware.com/tkg/aspnet-skopeo:aspnetapp-windowsservercore-ltsc2019`.

 ## 3. Deploy SMB CSI Driver